The Day of Pentecost (June 5, 2022)

 But above all, rest assured of this, God will never abandon You.
 In His love for you, He sacrificed His only-begotten Son for you while you were still an enemy to Him.
 Jesus’ blood even atones for all those times you have not kept His Word; that is, truly loved Him.

-And today, this Day of Pentecost, we are reminded how the LORD Jesus has fulfilled His promise to us who are His to not leave us as orphans (Jn 14:18).
+And today, this Day of Pentecost, we are reminded how the LORD Jesus has fulfilled His promise to us that He would not leave us as orphans (Jn 14:18).
 He has sent us the Holy Spirit, the Third person of the Holy Trinity, to remain with and in us and enable us then to be in and with God (14:18).
 Jesus then is still with us in His Spirit, as they are one.
-The Holy Spirit was sent on Pentecost to not only bring to the holy apostles the memory of all that Jesus had taught them (14:26) but through their Spirit-inspired witness to bring us to faith and the knowledge of the truth of Jesus Christ.
+The Holy Spirit was sent on Pentecost to not only bring to the memory of the holy apostles all that Jesus had taught them (14:26) but through their Spirit-inspired witness to bring us to faith and the knowledge of the truth of Jesus Christ.
 The same Spirit has worked through Holy Baptism to give us new birth, faith in Jesus Christ as our Savior, and to impart to us the very gifts of Jesus’ sacrifice for us, forgiveness and eternal life.
 He has made us His own.
 He can never forsake those He has made His.

-Accordingly, Dear friends in Christ, no matter where you go or live in your lives and no matter whether you experience good times or bad times, you have Jesus’ commitment to you: “Whoever keeps my word My Father will love him, and we will come to him and make our home with him.”
-You will never have to feel abandoned by God or ever feel alone in this impersonal World.
-Jesus’ commitment to you is written in His blood and sealed with His resurrection from the dead.
+Accordingly, Dear friends in Christ, no matter where you go or live and no matter whether you experience good times or bad times, you have Jesus’ commitment to you: “Whoever keeps my word My Father will love him, and we will come to him and make our home with him.”
+Jesus’ commitment to you is written in His blood and sealed in His resurrection from the dead.
 He will keep you in His love!
 Amen.